starchildluke/astro/src/content/morsels/morsel-19.md

 ---
-title: 'Morsel #19: a Marimo notebook as a blog post editor?'
+title: 'Morsel #19: a marimo notebook as a blog post editor?'
 published: true
 pubDate: '18 Apr 2025'
 tags: